Skip to main content

 • Type of academic program (undergraduate, graduate or veterinary medicine);

-• Housing status (on/off campus or with parents); and
+• Housing status (on/off campus, with parents or on campus with dependents); and

 • Number of hours enrolled